hazelcast/hazelcast-jet/site/website/versioned_docs/version-4.1/operations/cluster-sizing.md

 The [Event
 Journal](https://docs.hazelcast.org/docs/4.0.1/manual/html-single/index.html#event-journal)
 capacity was set to 1.5 million items.
-With a input data production rate of 50k events each second, the data are kept for 30 seconds before being overwritten.
+With an input data production rate of 50k events per second, the data is kept for 30 seconds before being overwritten.
 The job snapshot frequency was set to 1 second.

 The job is restarted from the last snapshot if a cluster member fails.
 In our test, the cluster restarted the processing in under 3 seconds